 Unsurprisingly, Amazon Music leans more towards Amazon’s line of Alexa-enabled devices.
 This line includes the Echo series, consisting of Smart speakers, Smart audio sunglasses, wireless earbuds, an in-car audio device, and stereo system components.
 You can also get the app on Fire TV and Fire tablets.

 Amazon Music also has a selection of preferred brands that guarantees the best listening experience for HD audio streaming.
 These include popular brand names like Sonos, Bose, Denon, Bluesound, and Sennheiser, among many others.

-As mentioned earlier, Spotify is currently available in 178 countries.
-Amazon Music falls behind, being available in only 50 countries.
+As mentioned earlier, Spotify is currently available in 184 countries.
+Amazon Music, on the other hand, falls behind with only 50 countries.
 That number shrinks even further when it comes to Amazon Music’s HD audio feature, which is currently only available in 7 territories.

 It’s also important to note that Spotify is compatible with popular voice assistants like Apple’s Siri, Google Assistant, and Amazon Alexa.
 On the other hand, Google devices or Google Assistant do not support voice commands for the Amazon Music app.

 Both Amazon Music and Spotify are freemium music streaming platforms, offering free and paid subscription plans.
 Here’s what you can get from the free plans offered by both platforms: